 A protractor track is a tool for measuring angular arcs.
-It has a vertex, two arms, an arc arrow and an angle readout that displays either degrees or radians (see Setting angle units).
+It has a vertex, two arms, an arc arrow and an angle readout that displays in degrees or radians.

 To create a protractor, click the Create button and choose Measuring Tools|Protractor from the popup menu.
 Multiple protractors can be created as needed.